-Except in cases of imminent danger to your health and safety or that of a family member, you must provide the Office of Human Resources with at least 48 hours of advance notice (321) 674-8100.
+Except in cases of imminent danger to the employee’s health and safety or that of a family member, employees must provide the Office of Human Resources with at least 48 hours of advance notice (321) 674-8100.

-The Office of Human Resources may require you to provide certification of the purpose of the leave in the form of a letter from a volunteer services organization, police report or court record, or other corroborating evidence.
+The Office of Human Resources may require certification of the purpose of the leave in the form of a letter from a volunteer services organization, police report or court record, or other corroborating evidence.